Conduct Policies and Procedures

 Restitution is the reimbursement for damage, destruction or misappropriation of property on University premises.
 When imposed, restitution to the University or a member of the University community will be made in addition to a previously defined sanction.

 Fines are penalty fees payable to the University depending on the degree of infraction.
-The amount is determined by the Preliminary Hearing Officer, Conduct Board, or Administrative Hearing Officer.
+The amount is determined by the Preliminary Hearing Officer/Investigator, Conduct Board or Administrative Hearing Officer.

-These projects or programs promote the education of the student through experiences that enhance personal growth, improve understanding of the community, and/or contribute to the larger community outside of the University.
+Projects or programs that promote the education of the student through experiences are designed to enhance personal growth, improve understanding of the community and/or contribute to the larger community outside of the University.

-Restricted Access, commonly known as a No Trespassing Notice, or No Contact order, is official notification that an individual is not welcome to visit campus facilities or a specific community member(s).
+Loss of Privileges may include visitation, parking, attending University functions or representing the University in extracurricular activities.
+Restricted Access is official notification that an individual is not welcome to visit campus facilities or a specific community member(s).
 This may be administered for a specific building or general areas of the campus with or without a termination date.
+In some cases, it is known as a No Trespassing Notice or No Contact Order.
 The University may request intervention of civil authorities if an individual violates this restriction.

-A Conduct Hold is a restriction placed on a student’s academic records for failure to complete a sanction, to pay a fine/restitution, or to attend a preliminary or formal hearing.
-A conduct hold prevents the student from registering for classes and receiving grades, and/or other services normally provided by the Registrar’s Office.
+A Conduct Hold is a restriction placed on a student’s academic records for failure to complete a sanction.
+A Conduct Hold prevents the student from registering for classes and receiving grades, and/or other services normally provided by the Registrar’s Office.

 Interim Suspension is the temporary suspension of a student’s enrollment, housing, or other University privileges, pending full consideration of a conduct case.
-The Dean of Students or his/her designee must determine there is a reasonable cause to believe a student has violated any of the University’s rules and regulations and that danger or disruption will be present if the student is permitted to remain on campus or in University housing to impose an Interim Suspension.
+The Dean of Students or his/her designee will determine if there is a reasonable cause to believe a student has violated any of the University’s rules and regulations and that danger or disruption will be present if the student is permitted to remain on campus or in University housing.

 Suspension is the termination of student status for a specified period of time.
-Conditions of reinstatement are included in the order of suspension.
+Conditions of reinstatement are included in the Preliminary/Formal Hearing Results notice.
 A suspended student is charged fees for the semester in which the suspension occurs in accordance with the published University Withdrawal and Refund Policy Statement.
 A grade of “W” is assigned for the same semester courses remaining on the student’s transcript.
 A statement of the student’s status is sent to the Vice President for Academic Affairs, the Vice President for Enrollment Management, and the Registrar and the record of the sanction is maintained for seven years in the Dean of Students Office.
-Since the majority of undergraduates are legal dependents of their parents/guardians, the University reserves the right to contact parents and/or guardians when sanctions of Suspension from the University Housing or Suspension/Dismissal from the University are imposed.
+Since the majority of undergraduates are legal dependents of their parents/guardians, the University reserves the right to contact parents and/or guardians when sanctions of Removal from the University Housing or Suspension/Dismissal from the University are imposed.
 Independent students should notify the Dean of Students of their independence and verify that status if requested.